Kersoph/open-sequential-logic-simulation/README.md

 Format your commit messages with readability in mind: A Git commit message is formatted as a **short title (first line)** and an **extended description (everything after the first line)**.

+There is a [small tutorial](https://www.youtube.com/watch?v=HSprHCjgxKk) on how to add a new lesson.

 ## Background

 Learning the fundamental principle of sequential logic in time dependent processes is critical for system engineers.
 The aim of this project is to investigate how using modern interactive technologies informed by pedagogical principles in learning applications, specifically, those with gamifications can help the students compared to the current theoretical approaches based on text or passive media.
+As the feedback was very positive, it is now used as an exercise and simulation tool at the FHNW University of Applied Sciences and Arts Northwestern Switzerland to introduce the students to the core elements of sequential logic in time-dependant enviroments.